ivan-korobkov/pdef/docs/language-guide.md

 Types
 -----
-Pdef has a simple, yet powerful type system.
-It is built on a clear separation between data types and interfaces.
+Pdef has a simple, yet powerful type system built on a clear separation between data types and interfaces.

 ### Void